MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/author/admin/_index.md

 TODO:

 - Apply to Instacart
+- Follow up with Mike's cousin
+- Prep for Wealthfront
 - Work for HaaS / Peter
 - AWS or other cloud platform for scraping, storing data?
 - PredictIt trading dashboard